 Grinnell Oratorio Society

 Originally founded in 1901, the Grinnell Oratorio Society was, in the early decades of the 20th Century, one of Iowa's most auspicious musical institutions.
 Edward Scheve (1865-1924), a composer of symphonies, concertos, oratorios, and chamber music, established the choir as an outgrowth of the music conservatory that was then part of Grinnell College.
 In 2010, the Grinnell Community Chorus was renamed the Grinnell Oratorio Society as a way to draw attention to this proud history.
-The choir currently rehearses Monday nights, and it draws together students, faculty and staff of the college, people from the town of Grinnell, and nearby cities such as Newton and Malcolm.
-In recent years, the Oratorio Society has performed many of the masterpieces from the choral literature, such as the Brahms Requiem, Mozart's Requiem and Grand Mass in C Minor, Beethoven's Mass in C Major, Bernstein's Chichester Psalms, Haydn's Lord Nelson Mass, Bach's Magnificat, Verdi's Requiem, and Britten's monumental War Requiem.
+The choir currently rehearses Tuesday nights, and it draws together students, faculty and staff of the college, people from the town of Grinnell, and nearby cities such as Newton and Malcolm.
+In recent years, the Oratorio Society has performed many of the masterpieces from the choral literature, such as the Brahms Requiem, Mozart's Requiem and Grand Mass in C Minor, Beethoven's Mass in C Major, Bernstein's Chichester Psalms, Haydn's Lord Nelson Mass, Bach's Magnificat, Orff’s Carmina Burana, Verdi's Requiem, and Britten's monumental War Requiem.
 In addition to performing these monumental works, the choir also has expanded its activity beyond the confines of classical music.
 In the spring of 2012, for example, the Oratorio Society participated in thrilling performances of Duke Ellington's Sacred Concerts, in collaboration with the Grinnell Jazz Ensemble.
-In the 2012-13 season, we are delighted to present The World Beloved: A Bluegrass Mass, by Carol Barnett, in collaboration with an outstanding bluegrass string band from Minneapolis, Monroe Crossing.
-This remarkable work brings "the solemnity of the classical-based Mass together with the down-home sparkle of bluegrass."
-On November 7, the Oratorio Society will be hosting Schola Cantorum Coralina, Alina Orraca, conductor.
-This is an exceedingly rare opportunity to hear one of Cuba's finest professional choirs.
-The 21 singers of the choir will be in Grinnell for three days (including November 6, the day of the presidential election), and they will be hosted in local homes.
-Looking ahead to the spring, we will be performing Carl Orff's spectacular Carmina Burana, in collaboration with the Grinnell Symphony Orchestra and the Ottumwa Symphony, under the direction of Eric McIntyre.
+In the 2012-13 season, we presented The World Beloved: A Bluegrass Mass, by Carol Barnett, in collaboration with an outstanding bluegrass string band from Minneapolis, Monroe Crossing.
 The Oratorio Society is a valuable resource for our community -- and the more involvement we have, the greater the impact will be.
 Unlike most choruses of this type, there are no dues charged for the Oratorio Society; the ensemble is supported by Grinnell College as a service to the community.
-Our aspiration for this year is to draw in all the best singers from the region, so that we can raise the roof with an even more robust sound, returning to the glory days of the Oratorio Society, when the choir numbered around 175.

 Percussion, Marimba, and Steel Pan Ensemble